srlabUsask/GPTCloneBench/README.md

   booktitle={Proceedings of the 39th International Conference in Software Maintenance and Evolution (ICSME 2023)}, year={2023}, organization={October 2023, Bogota, Colombia (to appear)}
 }

+@article{roy2023unveiling,
+  title={Unveiling the potential of large language models in generating semantic and cross-language clones}, author={Roy, Palash R and Alam, Ajmain I and Al-omari, Farouq and Roy, Banani and Roy, Chanchal K and Schneider, Kevin A}, journal={arXiv preprint arXiv:2309.06424}, year={2023}
+}
 ```